 Municipal Mutual Insurance Limited issued a levy notice on 1st January 2014 by the Scheme Administrator at a rate of 15% on Established Scheme Liabilities which exceeded £50,000 in aggregate.
 This equated to £250,000 which was paid in January 2014 with Municipal Mutual Insurance Limited covering the balance.
 In March 2016 we have now been informed by Municipal Mutual Insurance Limited the 15% will need to be increased to 25%.
 This payment of £180,000 was paid in May 2016.
-The Authority has increased its Insurance Reserve in 2014-15 by £500K to cover any potential increases in levies.
+The Authority maintains an insurance reserve to cover any further fluctuations in the levy.